 The state's hazards and threats are identified in the State Hazard Mitigation Plan (SHMP).
-The following natural and technological hazards have been identified as warranting a hazard specific annex.
-These annexes have been developed in regards to the frequency of regional occurrence, the potential impact of a hazard, and the need for abnormal response procedures.
+The following natural and technological hazards have been identified as warranting a hazard-specific annex.
+These have been developed in regard to the frequency of regional occurrence, the potential impact of a hazard, and the need for abnormal response procedures.
 For hazards not listed below, NCEM will conduct operations in accordance with this Basic Plan and Annex A.

 Natural Hazards

-Hurricanes and Coastal Storms Severe Winter Weather
+Hurricanes and Coastal Storms Foreign Animal Disease

+Severe Winter Weather Infectious Disease

 Drought Earthquake

-Foreign Animal Disease Excessive Heat

-Infectious Disease

 Technological Hazards

-Oil/Petroleum Products Spill
+Oil/Petroleum Products Spill Food Emergency

-Food Emergency